chrisjbaik/align-ontology/README.md

      - Both relations exist in the schema, but the pairing relationship does not.
 (How does this generalize when n >= 2?)
      - Only one of the relations currently exist in the schema.

+## Observations

+- When looking at a single page, the schema is pretty "flat" - i.e. a tree with many branches, but low depth.
+- Knowledge from one branch is unlikely to transfer to another, because they are dealing with different properties with different semantics, and these semantics don't recur often.
+- While a few sub-problems such as inferring entity classes might be possible to automate at scale using the noisy signal of overlapping extracted/existing data (the primary contribution of Luna/Colin's line of work), most of the sub-problems require significant user intervention.
+For example, only a user with domain expertise can realistically classify whether a mismatch is due to naming discrepancy or a difference in semantics.